CN-Chrome-DevTools/CN-Chrome-DevTools/md/Use-Tools/javascript-debugging2015年11月27日19时46分.md

 ![](https://developer.chrome.com/devtools/docs/javascript-debugging/dynamic-script.jpg)

-**Note:** Notice the `"//# sourceURL=dynamicScript.js"` line at the end of dynamicScript.js file.
-This technique gives a name to a script created with eval, and will be discussed in more detail in the [Source Maps](#source-maps) section.
+**注意：** 注意到在文件 dynamicScript.js 最后一行的 `"//# sourceURL=dynamicScript.js"` 。 This technique gives a name to a script created with eval, and will be discussed in more detail in the [Source Maps](#source-maps) section.
 Breakpoints can be set in dynamic JavaScript only if it has a user supplied name.

 ### Pause on Next JavaScript Statement[#](#pause-on-next-statement "Permalink")